DrChainsaw/ONNXNaiveNASflux.jl/README.md

 See [serialize.jl](src/serialize/serialize.jl) for existing operations.

-Deserialization is done by simply mapping operation types to functions in a dictionary in a very similar manner as it is done in [ONNX.jl](https://github.com/FluxML/ONNX.jl).
+Deserialization is done by simply mapping operation types to functions in a dictionary.
 This allows for both easy extension as well as overwriting of existing mappings with own implementations:

 ```julia
 import ONNXmutable: actfuns